Our Team

 Having previously worked as a journalist and television producer, Lianna encourages clients to reflect on the stories they tell about themselves, question their validity, and rewrite old scripts that no longer serve them.
 Now a licensed social worker, Lianna recognizes the ways in which environments, systems, and social context often impact these stories and brings this perspective to her practice.

 Lianna has experience working in community mental health settings with a diverse population of clients including children, adolescents, and adults.
-She’s helped her clients navigate a wide variety of challenges including depression, anxiety, body dysmorphia, trauma, emotional abuse, physical abuse, difficult relationships, chronic illness, and grief/loss.
+She’s helped her clients navigate a wide variety of challenges including depression, anxiety, body dysmorphia, trauma of all kinds, difficult relationships, chronic illness, and grief/loss.

 • Nina Jaroslaw, LMSW